andresanhi/andresanhi/README.md

   ## 👽 Information

-  Hi, I'm Andrés Angulo, a Backend Developer from Medellín, Colombia, with .NET experience.
+  Hi, I'm Andrés Angulo, Developer from Medellín, Colombia, with experience mainly in .NET and .NET Core.
 Currently I'm work as Software Developer at [@Satrack](https://www.satrack.com).
 I'm a creative problem solving enthusiast, curious about technology and passionate about development.
-I like to be self-taught and face challenges that technically and personally help me grow
+I like to be self-taught and face challenges that technically and personally help me grow.

   ## 👨🏻‍💻 Skills: